Protecting Yourself From Mosquitoes

 - Make sure that all permanent water containers such as wells, septic tanks, cisterns, water tanks, and cesspools are tightly covered and insect-proof.

 - Cover trash containers/garbage cans to keep rainwater from accumulating.

 - Keep boats and canoes drained and covered/overturned.
-Make sure that tarps or other covers do not hold
+Make sure that tarps or other covers do not hold water.

 - Drain or get rid of old tires by recycling them. -Drill holes in tire swings so rainwater will drain out.

 - Pack tree holes and hollow stumps with sand or cement.